Skip to navigation Skip to content

 • select the WIN from the results displayed

-• the Review Details screen displays, review the screen for accuracy and select Submit
+• select Continue.
+The comment attaches to the claim that the documents were removed from The Review Details screen displays, review the screen for accuracy

-A message displays Keep assigned to me or Assign to queue.
+• select Submit.
+A message displays Keep assigned to me or Assign to queue

 • Keep assigned to me to action the new work item created, or